dune-gdt/dune-gdt/source/tutorial-20__ipdg_stationary_heat_equation_dirichlet.md

 :tags: [remove-cell]
 :load: myst_code_init.py
 ```
-# Tutorial 20 [WIP]: discontinuous IPDG for the stationary heat equation
+# Tutorial: discontinuous IPDG for the stationary heat equation

 This tutorial shows how to solve the stationary heat equation with homogeneous Dirichlet boundary conditions using interior penalty (IP) discontinuous Galerkin (DG) Finite Elements with `dune-gdt`.